rmm429/SE311-Homework-3/README.txt

 	I expect this will dock my grade, but I can explain what issues I was getting if you would like for clarification.
 	I have included comments in the Controller.java file where this occurred in the Client project.

+	For Homework 1, I was given a note that the project would not run unless in debug mode.
+	I was able to run mine normally on both my Windows PC and Mac laptop, so I am wondering if it is a Java issue or IntelliJ issue.
-	I used Java 13 (Project SDK) while developing both of these projects.
+	For clarification, I used Java 13 (Project SDK) while developing both of these projects.

 config.properites: